phongvu009/data-warehouse-project/README.md

    This will give the list most listening song by an user

 ## How to run
+1. Create Cluster
+   - Providing KEY and SECRET in spk.cfg ( DO NOT SHARE IT PUBLICALLY )
+   - Using Create_Cluster.ipynb notebook file
-1. Create tables
+2. Create tables
 ```
 python create_tables.py

 ```
-2. Do ETL
+3. Do ETL
 ```
 python etl.py
 ```